MCarroll/jsp1/UPGRADE.md

 This file includes notes on major changes that might affect your application and require changes from you to update.

+### June 3, 2024

+`Jumpstart::Client` has been removed.
+We recommend switching to a Jumpstart Pro [API Client](https://github.com/jumpstart-pro/api-clients) or you can integrate with the gem(s) directly.

 ### December 6, 2023

 NotificationTokens for Android now use "fcm" (Firebase Cloud Messaging) as the platform.
 If you're using this feature, you'll want to update all notification tokens in the database.